alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

-between an Onion Address and a SSL Certificate Subject Alt-Name, and that is in a scenario where the content webserver has been been deployed on one (or more) machines which are separate from the machine that terminates (ie: hosts) the Onion Address AND where the Tor daemon makes direct TCP connections onwards to those servers.
+between an Onion Address and a SSL Certificate Subject Alt-Name, and that is in a scenario where the content webserver has been been deployed on one (or more) machines which are separate from the machine that terminates (i.e.: "hosts") the Onion Address AND, where the Tor daemon makes a direct TCP-level connection onwards to those servers.

+Those unfamiliar with how Tor works, may analogise this as "port-forwarding over SSH, where a port on the local host is forwarded to the remote server, which then forwards the data further onwards over a fresh TCP connection to a given port on a separate, third-party machine."

-The threat is: if a malicious actor can present themselves to the Tor daemon as being the IP address of the server-side webserver, or load-balancer, or as being one of the load-balanced server tier, then under SOOC the malicious actor could create a certificate that would permit them to impersonate a genuine SSL-certificate-enabled system amongst that cloud.
+The threat is: if a malicious actor can present themselves to the server-side Tor daemon as the IP address of the "third party" webserver - for instance a load-balancer, or a member of a load-balanced server tier - then under SOOC the malicious actor who achieves this could create a certificate permitthing them to impersonate a genuine SSL-certificate-enabled system *for* that onion address.

 This is a question of trust boundaries and real world deployments; at the moment the "onion networking" service space is broadly comprised of unencrypted HTTP, and as such any typical onion service deployment which uses a load-balancer would already be at risk of this attack.
+As such, currently lacking TLS-layer security, almost nobody typically deploys their onion server backend in a manner which could fall victim to this.
+Most onion HTTP services are typically served over loopback.

-Contra: any onion site which uses a "rewriter" reverse-proxy (e.g.:
+Equally: any onion site which uses a "rewriter" reverse-proxy (e.g.:
-New York Times, Propublica) is typically NOT at risk from this attack, because the inbound HTTPS request is terminated on the "onion" host, immediately rewritten in terms of the address of the upstream service, and is passed onward as a fresh HTTPS connection.
+New York Times, Propublica) is also typically NOT at risk from this attack, because the inbound HTTPS request is terminated on the "onion" host, immediately rewritten in terms of the address of the upstream service, and is passed over loopback onward as a fresh HTTPS reverse-proxy connection.

-As far as I am aware, the only onion service deployment where this would be a potential issue, is at Facebook; and if the Facebook devops team are at risk of someone interposing a fake server and server certificate into their infrastructure, then they have bigger problems than mere onion service impersonation.
+As far as I am aware, the only onion service deployment where the above threat scenario would be a potential issue, is at Facebook; and if the Facebook devops team are at risk of someone interposing a fake server and server certificate into their infrastructure, then they have far bigger problems than mere onion service impersonation.

 ## Advanced Mitigations: SOOC-EV